 She actively supports and believes in the need for professionally qualified, experienced and security vetted interpreters and translators.

 She also has a special interest in professional conduct and ethics for interpreters and translators and writes and lectures (both in person and by webinar) on this subject.

 CIOL membership discount: 10% (the code is available on the membership page)

 Both new and established translators and interpreters wishing to learn more about the duty of confidentiality and the important questions concerning its observance.

-This webinar will increase your awareness of issues relating to confidentiality in translation and interpreting.
+This video will increase your awareness of issues relating to confidentiality in translation and interpreting.